Monday, 18 July 2022

 A bothy, from the Gaelic bothan meaning a hut, is a basic shelter, left unlocked and available for anyone to use free of charge.
 They were intended for estate workers and farmers but the decline of hill farming means upland bothies are now mostly used by hill walkers.

 The Portsoy salmon bothy was purpose built in 1834 by the Seafield Estate, owners of the local salmon fishing rights.
-Larger and more elaborate than a standard bothy, it provided an office, ice house, fish preparation area, workshop and storage accommodation as well shelter and sleeping accommodation for the fishery workers.
+Larger and more elaborate than a standard bothy, it provided an office, ice house, fish preparation area, workshop and storage accommodation as well as shelter and sleeping accommodation for the fishery workers.

 Ice chamber, Portsoy salmon bothy